Memorial Day Weekend: Vacationers go wheels up for the first time from Memphis International

 They're not exactly sure why Memphis is ahead in travel numbers but the airport has seen an increase in first-time fliers coming through.

-For Tom Skeemask, it was his first time flying for a vacation since the pandemic but in more than 20 years.
+For Tom Skeemask, it was his first time flying for a vacation not only since the pandemic, but in more than 20 years.
 He was headed to South Carolina for some beach time.

 His reason for traveling for the first time in decades may be a sentiment many can relate to after the last year.